Memory Profiling and Optimization

 From the error log above, we can observe that the system cannot allocate a

-specific object from the operator new() called from the main thread.
-We also
+specific object from the operator new() called in the constructor of the MemoryLeak class.

 Heap Fragmentation